 Lattanzio has covered a variety of stories ranging from severe weather to breaking news to in-depth investigations about issues like child exploitation, youth homelessness and the opioid and heroin epidemic.

 Lattanzio played an integral role in the station’s coverage of Hurricane Irene and Superstorm Sandy.
 He spent 22 consecutive hours on the air reporting on social media use during the storms.
 He has reported live from the Consumer Electronics Show in Las Vegas, shared emotional reaction to the deaths of four young children killed in a massive fire in Southwest Philadelphia and gone one-on-one with Philadelphia's new fire commissioner, among many other stories.

 He produced the station's first cross-platform long-form project:Protecting Innocence: The Untold Fight Against Child Predators.
 Lattanzio was granted exclusive and unprecedented access to Homeland Security Investigations' Child Exploitation Unit and chronicled their battle to catch the worst pedophiles operating online in the Philadelphia-area.

-In 2015, Lattanzio joined a team focused on in-depth reporting on social issues through the brand NBC10 Digital Exclusives.
+In 2015, Lattanzio joined a team focused on in-depth reporting on social issues under the banner NBC10 Digital Exclusives.
 The first project, Faces of Homeless Youth, brought the often invisible issue of youth homelessness to the public's attention.
 The report led to increased funding for advocacy groups and a larger awareness about the problem.